ahmetb/cloud-run-faq/README.md

 If you need to invoke your Cloud Run applications periodically, use [Google Cloud Scheduler](https://cloud.google.com/scheduler/?utm_campaign=CDR_ahm_aap-severless_cloud-run-faq_&utm_source=external&utm_medium=web).
 It can make a request to your application’s specific URL at an interval you specify.

-### Can I run a container only once on Cloud Run?

-Short answer: No. Cloud Run is not designed for this purpose.

-Sometimes you might have a container-based job (run-to-completion task) that might seem suitable for Cloud Run.
-However, Cloud Run is designed for running server apps (HTTP/gRPC etc).

-If you want to execute run-to-completion containers on-demand or periodically on Google Cloud Platform, you can [create a Compute Engine VM with a container](https://cloud.google.com/compute/docs/containers/deploying-containers?utm_campaign=CDR_ahm_aap-severless_cloud-run-faq_&utm_source=external&utm_medium=web).

 ### How to configure secrets for Cloud Run applications?